barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 <img src="/images/seven_proxies.jpg">
 </p>

 The things I'll show here in this post aren't meant to run in production or have the intention to give 100% protection.
-Based on the proxy stuff we could create a poor man's WAF and interate to a more k8s-isch solution.
-As a baseline we try to do something against SQL injection - the list in there could be enhanced by other stuff like XSS, XXE and more.
+Based on the proxy stuff we could create a poor man's k8s WAF and iterate to a more k8s-isch solution.
+As a baseline we try to do something against SQL injection (SQLi) - but the list of patterns could be enhanced by other stuff like XSS, XXE and more.

-In the first iteration we start with building a nginx-proxy as a [sidecar container](https://learnk8s.io/sidecar-containers-patterns) and will look like this:
+In the first iteration we start with building a NGINX-proxy as a [sidecar container](https://learnk8s.io/sidecar-containers-patterns) and will look like this:

 <p align="center">
 <img width="600" src="/images/encrypted_traffic.svg">
 </p>

 In casual scenarios this helps to send encrypted traffic from "outside" and across the cluster to a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) and terminate it there.
-Inside the Pod we can create multiple Containers that can talk unencrypted.
+Inside the Pod we can create multiple Containers, that can talk unencrypted to each other.
 The setup of a sidecar container is pretty trivial (got an example [here](https://github.com/BenjiTrapp/CTFd-helm-chart/blob/main/templates/deployment-ctfd.yaml#L26)) but the magic resides in the nginx-config:

 ```yaml
 kind: ConfigMap